michalkvasnicak/create-js-app/README.md

 Create any javascript application with no build configuration using your own or predefined project templates and build plugins.

-This project is highly influenced by the (https://github.com/facebookincubator/create-react-app)[Create React App].
+This project is highly influenced by the [Create React App](https://github.com/facebookincubator/create-react-app).
 I thank its authors.

 ## TL;DR